 Merlin Mann developed the 43 folders system.
 The system or method is an easy-to-use personal productivity system.
-I also known it as the tickler system since the 43 folders “tickle” your memory about things you need to get done.
-The 43 folders system can help you reduce clutter, increase your productivity and stop losing things you may need by keeping items in one of your 43 folders until you need to take action on them.
+I also know it as the tickler system since the 43 folders “tickle” your memory about things you need to get done.
+The 43 folders system can help you reduce clutter, increase your productivity, and stop losing things you may need by keeping items in one of your 43 folders until you take action.

-The 43 folders system typically used with task manager or calendar to schedule your tasks.
+The 43 folders system is typically used with a task manager or calendar to schedule your tasks.

 You can do the 43 folders system in analogue or digital.
 You will use 43 digital or physical folders for the 43 folders system.
-The 43 folders comprise one folder for each month (12 months = 12 folders) and 31 daily folders (28, 29, 30, or 31 days, depending on the month.
-For the longest months (January, March, May, July, August, October, December) will therefore require 43 folders, whereas most of the other months will require either 40 (February except in leap year), 41 (February in a leap year), 42 (April, June, September, November) folders.
+The 43 folders comprise one monthly folder (12 months = 12 folders) and 31 daily folders (28, 29, 30, or 31 days, depending on the month.
+The longest months (January, March, May, July, August, October, and December) will therefore require 43 folders.
+In contrast, most of the other months will require either 40 (February except in a leap year), 41 (February in a leap year), or 42 (April, June, September, November) folders.

 If you like analogue planning, time management and organisation, you need to get 43 physical folders for your 43 folders system

-Please make sure they are sturdy, as you may move them around frequently.
+Please ensure they are sturdy, as you may move them around frequently.
 Label your folders individually with 1 – 31 and January to December.

 There are two scenarios for your starting date: starting at the beginning of a month or starting another day in a month.
 We look at both scenarios and how they influence the order of your folders:

 Choose a time to get started.
-If you start at the beginning of a month November, it is easy.
+If you start at the beginning of November, it is easy.
 Arrange your folders in the following order:

 - 1-30 daily folders: You always start with the days first.

-- December folder: After the daily folders, you start with the following month’s folder.
-Any items that do not fall in the 1 – 30 days of November folders will go into the relevant month’s folder.
+- December folder: After the daily folders, start with the following month’s folder.
+Any items not falling in the 1 – 30 days of November folders will go into the relevant month’s folder.
 For example, if you get an invoice payable in February, you will store it in your February folder as it does not apply to the 1 November to 30 November folders.